Here are some important things you need to know when it comes to super.

 Superannuation Guarantee (SG) legislation requires all employers to make super contributions for employees who:

 - work on a casual basis, part time or full time

-- are aged 18 years and over, or if under the age of 18 are working more than 30 hours per week, and
+- are aged 18 years and over, or if under the age of 18 are working more than 30 hours per week

-As an employers, you must pay SG contributions for employees into a super fund by the quarterly due dates:
+As an employer, you must pay SG contributions for employees into a super fund by the quarterly due dates:

 Cut-off dates for employer contributions